andrewplummer/APIConnect/README.md

 });
 ```

-API calls will also pass back jQuery deferred objects, so these can be used to interface as well:
+API calls will also pass back jQuery deferred objects, so these can be used as well:

 ```
 twitter.getHomeTimeline().then(function() {